Lightning and a burning car pushed into a gully are blamed for wildfires scorching the West

 In the Canadian Rockies' Jasper National Park, a fast-moving wildfire this week hit the park's namesake town, forcing thousands to flee and causing significant damage in the World Heritage Site.
 That blaze, as well as those in the western United States, have forced some areas to declare air quality alerts or advisories as skies filled with smoke and haze.

-Associated Press writers Lisa Baumann in Bellingham, Washington; Martha Bellisle in Seattle; Gillian Flaccus in Portland, Oregon; and Amy Hanson in Helena, Montana, contributed to this report.
+Associated Press writers Claire Rush in Portland, Oregon; and Amy Hanson in Helena, Montana, contributed to this report.

 Credit: AP